 Have you ever faced the cases when you seemingly do everything right, but still you have low open and high unsubscribe rates?
 But do you apply email segmentation in your marketing campaign?
 The thing is that many marketers ignore this approach and keep sending the same letter to the different groups of subscribers.
-This leads to the situations when some of them get irritated by the irrelevant or unnecessary content and you likely can imagine what can be next.
+This leads to situations when some of them get irritated by irrelevant or unnecessary content and you likely can imagine what can be next.

 We are here to learn what email segmentation is, why it is important and how you can use it in your business.
 We hope that you will level up your expertise in an online marketing activity.

 The first stage is understanding what this marketing term means.
 In general, segmentation means dividing a group something into smaller parts according to the particular criteria.
 In emailing we understand it as a division of the email list into groups according to the subscribers’ features.
 We can base this process on any factor.
 It can be geolocation, age, interests, on-site activity and so on.